Bill Bradley (cyclist)

+Biography

-Bill Bradley (30 March 1933 – 30 June 1997) was a twice English National Road Race Champion, represented Great Britain in the 1960 Olympic Games in Rome, won twice the Tour of Britain Road Race Milk Race and until recently held the record for climbing the Grossglockner in the Tour of Austria.
+Bradley twice won the Tour of Britain Road Race Milk Race and until recently held the record for climbing the Grossglockner in the Tour of Austria.
 He remains the only rider to have won the Tour of Britain in two consecutive years.
 He rode for the Southport RCC throughout his career.

+Bradley represented the England team in the road race during the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 He died on 30 June 1997.
+In 2010, the Bill Bradley Memorial ride co-organised by his wife Joan Bradley was inaugurated.